spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-projectors/creating-and-configuring-projectors.md

 }
 ```

 The order of the parameters giving to an event handling method like `onMoneyAdded`.
-We'll simply pass the uuid to any arguments named `$uuid`.
+We'll simply pass the uuid to any arguments named `$aggregateUuid`.

 ## Using default event handling method names